Stop Foreclosure in Knoxville: 6 Options Before It's Too Late

 Notice of Sale 20+ days before sale Published in Knoxville News Sentinel

-Auction 40+ days from start Property sold at Knox County Courthouse
+Auction ~90-120 days from default Property sold at Knox County Courthouse

 Time Is Critical

-With only 40+ days in the foreclosure timeline, every day counts.
+Even though the full timeline runs 90-120 days, the published Notice of Sale gives you only 20-30 days of formal warning before auction, every day counts.
 The earlier you act, the more options you have.
 If your auction date is approaching, a fast cash sale may be your best remaining option.

 Option 1: Reinstatement